 People, who have this type of stroke, complain about have severe

-headaches and change in mental status.
+headaches and a change in mental status.

-6. Body goes Numb on One side:
+6. The body goes Numb on One side:

-A person who is having stroke might notice one side of the body going numb.
+A person who is having a stroke might notice one side of the body going numb.
 The affected person would feel difficulty in raising an arm or a leg.

 If this happens, make sure to head to the hospital immediately without any kind of delay.